en

 Oasis 21 and surroundings

-This futuristic building is an underground shopping “oasis” with many Japanese fashion stores, a Shonen Jump store, as well as a variety of restaurants and cafes.
+Have you noticed a spaceship in the center of Nagoya?
+This futuristic building is actually an underground shopping “oasis” with many Japanese fashion shops, a Shonen Jump store, as well as a variety of restaurants and cafes.
 Don’t miss the views from the top of the building, especially at night.
+(It lights up!)

 Oasis 21 (オアシス21)